the-butcher/PENPLOTTER.01/pp_oldmap/NOTES.md

--- slope hatching
+OK slope hatching
--- have 2 rgb caches, slope and aspect and come up with pixel format convention for each -- use stretch in ArcGIS Pro and use the valuesprovided by that -- copy respective raters to png_16 so they can be read in java -- read png_16 rasters with java and write png_r8_g8 rasters for usage in javascript -- invent hachure generation algorithm on top of the png_r8_g8 rasters -- store as geojson (maybe in some tiled structure, so pp_oldmap can get what it needs)
+NO have 2 rgb caches, slope and aspect and come up with pixel format convention for each OK use stretch in ArcGIS Pro and use the valuesprovided by that OK copy respective raters to png_16 so they can be read in java OK read png_16 rasters with java and write png_r8_g8 rasters for usage in javascript OK invent hachure generation algorithm on top of the png_r8_g8 rasters

 OK have some kind of error feedback when a step fails OK error in the hainburg extent (changed cleanAndSimplify code)